 After finding Minsk abandoned and burning, the Kampfgruppe 'Flörke' was eventually able to escape the pocket and reach Baranovichi and the positions of the 12th Panzerdivision, which had made a valiant effort in 'Freischütz' (iii) to attack to the west and so aid the escape.
 Müller, who had been placed in command of all the 4th Army's encircled units, was captured on 8 July after Generalleutnant Karl Zutavern’s 18th Panzergrenadierdivision failed to break out.
 He immediately issued an order to all encircled troops to surrender, which was broadcast over loudspeakers by Soviet forces and dropped from Soviet aircraft in leaflet form.
 A large number of German unit commanders and soldiers chose to disregard the order, however, and continued their escape attempts: Soviet forces were reporting actions against groups of encircled German soldiers several thousand strong until mid-July, and smaller groups until some time later.

 In total some 100,000 troops of the 4th Army and 9th Army were caught in the encirclement, of whom some 40,000 were killed, most of the remainder being captured.

 Partisans played an important role in locating and mopping up the encircled forces.
-Within the broader strategic framework of ‘Bagration’, the ‘Minsk Offensive Operation’ was a complete success as Minsk, the capital of the Belorussian Soviet Socialist Republic, was liberated after three years of Nazi occupation, and the forces of Heeresgruppe ‘Mitte’ were almost completely shattered within a matter of days in a victory of unprecedented scale.
-In particular, nearly the entire 4th Army, as well as many of the formations of the 9th Army which had only recently escaped from the ‘Bobruysk Offensive Operation’, were destroyed.
+Within the broader strategic framework of 'Bagration', the 'Minsk Offensive Operation' was a complete success as Minsk, the capital of Belorussia, was liberated after three years of Nazi occupation, and the forces of Heeresgruppe 'Mitte' were almost completely shattered within a matter of days in a victory of unprecedented scale.
+In particular, nearly the entire 4th Army, as well as many of the formations of the 9th Army which had only recently escaped from the 'Bobruysk Offensive Operation', were destroyed.